Log-Hub 4.0 Redefines Supply Chain Visualization With Advanced 3D Maps

+Supply chain analysts now have detailed and realistic Log-hub 3D maps to navigate through, providing a holistic perspective of their supply chain networks.

-(MENAFN- ForPressRelease) In the realm of supply chain management, the revolutionary capabilities of Log-hub's 3D maps offer unprecedented efficiency and strategic insights, redefining how businesses navigate their global supply chain networks.
-Picture this - a bird's eye view from outer space, offering a holistic perspective of your global supply chain network.
-The story unfolds as we dive into inner-city routes, customer locations, and facilities, experiencing an earth-like view that unveils the complexities of the entire supply chain in unparalleled detail.
+SCHINDELLEGI, SWITZERLAND, February 13, 2024 /EINPresswire / -- Log-hub recently introduced 3D maps for supply chain visualization that significantly enhance operational efficiency and offer strategic insights, redefining how businesses navigate their global supply chain networks.
+The narrative unfolds from a bird's eye view from outer space, providing a holistic perspective of a global supply chain network.
+Users are then offered the opportunity to explore inner-city routes, customer locations, and facilities, experiencing an earth-like view that reveals the complexities of the entire supply chain in unparalleled detail.

 While the enhanced supply chain visualization is at the heart of Log-hub 4.0, this update release introduces other compelling features and advancements.